xoofx/git-rocket-filter/Readme.md

 **Single Line scripts**

 ```
 # Keep all files that are smaller than 1024x1024 bytes.
-Note the one-line script using the `=>`
+Note the one-line script using
+# the separator `=>`

 *  => entry.Discard = entry.Size > 1024*1024;